-You can claim for the cost of trade magazines. technical journals and reference books that you needed to do your work.
+You can claim for the cost of trade magazines, technical journals and reference books that are related to your work.

 Telephone expenses

 You can claim the cost of work-related phone calls on your private telephone.
 Add up the total of your work-related calls using your phone bill.